Petku/diffkemp/README.md

 Currently, these sysctl option groups are supported: `kernel.*`, `vm.*`, `fs.*`, `net.core.*`, `net.ipv4.conf.*`.

+### Comparing module parameters
+Apart from comparing specific functions, DiffKemp supports comparison of semantics of module parameters.
+List of the options to compare can be passed as the `FUNCTION_LIST` in the `generate` command.
+In such case, use `--module-parameters` switch to generate snapshot for module parameter comparison.
+The `compare` command is used in normal way.

 ## About
 The tool uses static analysis methods to automatically determine how the effect of a chosen kernel function or option (module parameter, sysctl) changed between